 CostCo 29028 1992-2019 28 1.0322 984.9 0.9985

 Home Depot 5680 1980-2018 39 1.1379 84.3 0.9985

 Kohl’s 25283 1991-2018 28 1.0985 99.8 0.9988

 Walmart 11259 1978-2018 41 1.0504 289.8 0.9999

-Home Depot is the only large US retailer in our sample showing double digits net operating profit markup, λ = 13.79% or net profit margin, μ = 12.1%.
+Home Depot is the only large US retailer in our sample showing double digits net operating profit markup, λ = 13.79% or OMAD = μ = 12.1%.

-The OLS regression results are very reliable measured by two tests.
-First, the Newey-West t-statistics are very high compared to the 1.96 rule-of-thumb.
+The OLS regression results are reliable measured by two tests.
+First, the Newey-West t-statistics are high compared to the 1.96 rule-of-thumb.
 Think of the t-statistics as a coefficient of variation defined as the ratio of the regression coefficient (λ) divided by its standard error.
 The higher the t-statistics the more reliable is the estimate of the coefficient measuring the relationship between the dependent and independent variables.
-Below we provide a chart of the EBIT margin considering all available annual data per company.
+Below we provide a chart of OMAD (aka EBIT margin) considering all available annual data per company.

 Second, the R2 of every company assayed is close to one, which is its maximum value.
 The R2 measures the explanatory power of the regression equation, indicating that in our application of equation (3) the residual left to chance is negligible.

 The regressions were run in RoyaltyStat® interactive (online) software platform that is integrated with our distribution license of Standard & Poor's Capital IQ (Compustat) database of listed company financials.
 RoyaltyStat's built-in multiple regression function includes the reporting of Newey-West standard errors of the coefficients.
 We believe that RoyaltyStat has available for subscription (demonstrably) the most effective interactive transfer pricing SaaS application in the industry.